lowRISC/opentitan/hw/ip/aon_timer/doc/dv/index.md

 The first part of the strategy is to track the domain crossing logic and check that values propagate across unmodified and reasonably quickly.
 This does not include precise modelling for the CDC timing.

-The second part of the self-checking logic looks at only the *core interface*.
+The second part of the self-checking logic looks at the configuration registers of the timers.
-This is an interface of type `aon_timer_core_if`, that is bound into the `aon_timer_core` module.
+After calculating the amount of clock cycles, it starts checking for an interrupt from either wake-up timer or watchdog timer.
 Here, there is a single clock domain (the AON clock) and easily predictable behaviour.
-The scoreboard contains an exact model of how the signals exposed by this interface will behave.
+The scoreboard contains an exact model of how the interrupts generated from this specific configuration.

 Putting the two parts of the scoreboard together gives a full checker for the block.
 An incoming configuration write will be tracked (with slightly flexible timing) through the CDC logic by the first part of the scoreboard.